28 Spots to Never, Ever Skip When Spring Cleaning

 Is your eyesight getting bad or is your room really that dim?
 Although we usually dust the fan blades, we often neglect the actual globes and lamp shades of lighting fixtures.
 “At first glance, these may not seem dusty, but once you wipe one you will see a noticeable difference,” says Novak.
 Remove the globes and wash in soapy water, rinse, and air dry.
 Dust the inside of a lampshade and then wash with soapy water in the sink.
 Rinse and let air dry.
 Use this spring cleaning schedule to finish your whole home in one day.

 The area behind your kitchen sink, stove, or prep area largely goes unnoticed because we focus more attention on the countertop areas where we can clearly see the messy surface.
 Over time, the splatters and grease can accumulate quite a buildup, Novak says.
 “A quick wipe and it may be very noticeable just how dirty the area has become.”
-Don’t forgot about your bathroom backsplash area and the sneaky grime buildup you can’t see because it is behind the faucet.
+Don’t forget about your bathroom backsplash area and the sneaky grime buildup you can’t see because it is behind the faucet.
 A toothbrush will get into the crevices around the base of the faucet and handles.
-Don’t miss these life hacks that save time on chores.

 According to Novak, small appliances are something we shouldn’t miss during spring cleaning.
 Can openers, toasters, coffee makers, and toaster ovens are our daily culinary heroes of the kitchen and all that constant use takes a toll.
 We either put them away dirty or leave them exposed to the grease and food splatters.
 Empty the crumb trays on the toaster, and clean the can openers to prevent food contamination.
 Use these cleaning hacks to wash all your kitchen appliances.